dev-dull/PyTerraBackTyl/README.md

   }
 }
 ```
-- SUPER IMPORTANT CRITICAL READ THIS: Note the `?env=SOME_ENVIRONMENT` at the end of the url.
+- **WARNING**: Note the `?env=SOME_ENVIRONMENT` at the end of the url.
 This is how PyTerraBackTYL identifies separate projects.
 There's no guardrails around this. **Make sure this value is unique for each seaparate environemnt!**
+- Rerun `terraform init` to use the backend service.
+Say 'yes' at the prompt if you wish to copy the existing terraform.tfstate file to the HTTP backend.

 ## But I don't want to use Git as a backend:
 That's fine.
 Subclass `abc_tylstore.TYLStore`, implement the required functions, drop your module into the `backends` directory, update your `config.yaml` to point at your new module, and try not to break production in the process of testing.